Flu occurs every year and is a highly infectious disease with symptoms that come on very quickly. Having your flu vaccination can help protect you.

-Children in Year 5 at school are also being offered the flu nasal spray this year along with children in Reception, Years 1, 2, 3, and 4.
+This year, children in Reception to Year 6 will be offered the free flu vaccination in the form of a nasal spray in schools.
 Children aged two to three will continue to have their vaccine by their GP.

 The strain of flu can change each year so even if you were vaccinated last year, you are being advised to vaccinate again this year.